PolLizaran/Pattern-Recognition---SLNN/README.md

 2. Run the file.
 3. Wait for the results that will be redirected into the `.csv` file.

 `uo_nn_batch.m` calls the function `uo_nn_solve`, that is the main function of the project.
-Firstly generates a training and test datasets by calling to the function `uo_nn_dataset.m`.
+Firstly it generates training and test datasets by calling to the function `uo_nn_dataset.m`.
 Secondly it defines the Loss function and later on it calls to the correspondant algorithm that has been selected.
-Once the optimization algorithms end, the results obtained are checked to work on a different data set (test).
-By last, if desired, the last line of the cose can be uncommented and `uo_nn_Xyplot.m` will be called and a graphical interface with the results will be displayed.
+Once the optimization algorithms end, the results obtained are verified to work with a different data set (test).
+By last, if desired, the last line of the code can be uncommented and `uo_nn_Xyplot.m` will be called and a graphical interface with the results will be displayed.

 ## Objectives